 - E!
-News has confirmed that Kelly Ripa's other half Mark Consuelos will guest star on the third episode of the upcoming season of Ugly Betty.
+News has confirmed that Kelly Ripa's better half and sometime cable eyecandy Mark Consuelos will guest star on the third episode of the upcoming season of Ugly Betty.
 No word yet on his role, though it's said his character's arrival will play into a much bigger story arc.
 (His role, though, is for now a one-and-done stint.)

-- Erstwhile thinking woman's heartthrob-turned-Mamma Mia! song-and-dance man Colin Firth has signed on to star in the big screen adaptation of Oscar Wilde's The Picture of Dorian Gray, to be dubbed simply Dorian Gray for its big-screen foray, according to the Hollywood Reporter.
-Firth will play Lord Henry "Harry" Wotton, an aristocrat who corrupts the young Dorian (played by Ben Barnes) with his hedonistic worldview.
+- Erstwhile thinking woman's heartthrob Colin Firth has signed on to star in the big screen adaptation of Oscar Wilde's The Picture of Dorian Gray, to be dubbed simply Dorian Gray for its big screen foray, according to the Hollywood Reporter.
+Firth will star as Lord Henry "Harry" Wotton, an aristocrat who corrupts the young Dorian (played by Ben Barnes) with his hedonistic worldview.
 Filming began earlier this week.

 - Hung is getting a not so plain Jane.
-Thomas Jane is taking his first step toward small-screen seriesdom, signing on as the lead in HBO's hourlong pilot.
+Thomas Jane is taking his first step into the small screen, signing on as the lead in HBO's hourlong pilot.
 Created by Sideways' Alexander Payne, the show follows a struggling middle-aged high school basketball coach who suddenly discovers he can get ahead by making the most of his already sizeable endowment.
 Yeah, that.